Undergraduate Course: Antibiotic Crisis (BIME10035)

 On completion of this course, the student will be able to:

-- Develop an in-depth understanding of the basic principles of microbial resistance to antibiotics and the drivers of its development.
+- Develop an in-depth understanding of the principles to established and emerging mechanisms of antimicrobial resistance to antibiotics and the drivers of its development.

-- Demonstrate an understanding of social aspect of AMR.
+- Demonstrate an understanding of the social aspects of AMR and its impact on social attitudes.

-- Demonstrate the ability to discuss and present relevant topics with peers and staff.
+- Demonstrate the ability to discuss and present relevant topics on antimicrobial resistance with peers, staff and the public.

 |Antibiotics: Challenges, Mechanisms and Opportunities- http://www.asmscience.org/content/book/10.1128/9781555819316|